Effective in the home office through proper breaks and massages

 Activities during the break

-In the short breaks, you should allow your thoughts to wander, take care of your eyes and, in the best case, temporarily change the room.
-A view into the distance, out of the window with fresh air for a few minutes can work wonders.
-Screens are taboo, so also avoid smartphones, TVs or other monitors - your eye muscles want to relax, too.
+During short breaks, you should allow your mind to wander, rest your eyes and, ideally, temporarily change rooms.
+Looking into the distance, out of the window in the fresh air for a few minutes can work wonders.
+Screens are taboo, so avoid smartphones, TVs or other monitors - your eye muscles also want to relax.

-While the shorter rest periods have a positive effect on your ability to concentrate and ensure that you don't go into your free time at the end of the day drained and with racing thoughts, the longer time out also serves your physical relaxation.
+While the shorter rest periods have a positive effect on your ability to concentrate and ensure that you are not exhausted at the end of the day and go into your free time with racing thoughts, the longer break also helps you to relax physically.

-Especially in the home office, we are often confronted with restrictions that mean we hardly move throughout the day.
-In everyday office life, we frequently move to colleagues' desks, to other floors, maybe even to lunch out or to the restroom 50 meters away.
+Especially when working from home, we are often confronted with restrictions that mean we hardly move at all throughout the day.
+In everyday office life, we frequently move to colleagues' desks, to other floors, perhaps even to lunch out or to the toilet 50 m away.

-To be able to relax properly, it is important that you schedule your time out and then stick to it.
-Your thoughts should be able to completely detach from work issues, music helps many to switch off.
-Let fresh air in and consciously take a deep breath.
-Even if it sounds strange, relaxing is not that easy for many people and certainly not at the push of a button.
+To be able to relax properly, it is important that you plan your time out and then stick to it.
+Your thoughts should be able to completely detach themselves from work issues, and music helps many people to switch off.
+Let in some fresh air and consciously take a deep breath.
+It may sound strange, but for many people, relaxing is not that easy and certainly not at the touch of a button.

-So forbid yourself to think about work, leave your smartphone and the like aside and simply be unavailable.
-Be sure to schedule some time for exercise as well.
+So forbid yourself to think about work, put your smartphone and the like aside and simply be unavailable.
+Make sure you also plan some time for exercise.
 A walk with a view of the sky and the distance in the fresh air also works wonders here.
 You can always incorporate stretching exercises.

-When you talk about relaxation, you can't avoid the topic of massages.
-In more and more companies, they are now part of the employer's offer and count as a corporate benefit.
-The alternative in the home office would be, among other things, a massage chair for the treatment in between.
+When talking about relaxation, there's no getting around the topic of massages.
+More and more companies are now offering them as an employer benefit.
+The alternative in the home office - but also in the office as rental equipment for employers - would be, among other things, a massage chair for in-between treatments.
 The positive effects of a massage are very diverse.
 On the one hand, they promote blood circulation and thus the supply of oxygen.
 This leads to more relaxation and better concentration.
-Massages reduce stress, which allows you to keep your mind on the important issues at hand.
+Massages reduce stress, allowing you to keep your mind on the important issues at hand.

-Also the point nutrition should not remain unmentioned.
+Nutrition should not go unmentioned either.
 Everyone knows the feeling of having to sleep for an hour after lunch.
-This is due to the fact that hard-to-digest, hearty food puts so much strain on the digestive organs that the rest of the body is supplied with less blood and oxygen.
-So maybe that pizza with cheese crust isn't the ideal home office lunch after all.
+This is because hearty, hard-to-digest food puts so much strain on the digestive organs that the rest of the body is supplied with less blood and oxygen.
+So perhaps a pizza with a cheese crust is not the ideal lunch for working from home after all.

-So let's summarize what the ingredients for your relaxing break at the home office might look like:
+Let's summarize what the ingredients for your relaxing break at home could look like:

 ● Fresh air